Simulations for Event-Clock Automata

-Similar to the case of timed automata, the event zone graph can be used to decide reachability.
+Similar to the case of timed automata, the event-zone graph can be used to decide reachability.
 The next lemma follows by a straightforward adaptation of the corresponding proof~\cite{Daws} from timed automata.

-\begin{proposition} The event zone graph of an ECA is sound and complete for reachability. \end{proposition}
+\begin{prop} The event-zone graph of an ECA is sound and complete for reachability. \end{prop}

-However, as in the case of zone graphs for timed automata, the event zone graph for an ECA is also not guaranteed to be finite.
-In fact, in Geeraerts et al.~\cite{GeeraertsRS11,GeeraertsRS14}, it was shown that there are ECA for which there is no finite time abstract bisimulation relation on valuations, e.g., the ECA $\A_2$ in Figure~\ref{fig:eca-zone-graph-ex-2}.
+However, as in the case of zone graphs for timed automata, the event-zone graph for an ECA is also not guaranteed to be finite.
+In fact, in Geeraerts et al.~\cite{GeeraertsRS11,GeeraertsRS14}, it was shown that there are ECAs for which there is no finite time-abstract bisimulation relation on valuations, e.g., the ECA $\A_2$ in Figure~\ref{fig:eca-zone-graph-ex-2}.

-In the rest of this section, we will define what a simulation is and see how it can be used to get a finite truncation of the event zone graph for ECAs, which is still sound and complete for reachability.
+In the rest of this section, we will define what a simulation is and see how it can be used to get a finite truncation of the event-zone graph for ECAs, which is still sound and complete for reachability.